 #3 – Official DVSA Car Theory Test Revision Material

-This is the ultimate driving theory practice test for the multiple choice section.
+This is the ultimate driving theory online revision kit.
 It gives you all the learning material in clear, bite-size chunks and tracks your progress as you go.
-The content has helpful images and diagrams, quick test sections and thorough study resources.
+It also gives you access to all the latest DVSA theory test revision questions and answers.

-It’s divided into three sections: Study, Practice and Mock Test.
-Work through each study section, practice with the test questions then take the mock test to check how much you’ve learned.
+There are three sections to the kit: Study, Practice and Test Yourself.
+Work through each study section, practice with test questions and then take the mock test to check how much you’ve learned.
+It also includes over 100 high-quality hazard perception clips and 9 new practice multiple choice video clips, as well as a ton of interactive exercises to help you learn the key information.

 This resource works across different devices, from your laptop to your phone.
-It costs from £7 for one week’s access to £25 for a year’s access, depending on how long you want to take.
+It is available on a subscription basis, from £15 for 1 month to £20 for 3 months.

 Available from the DVSA Learning Zone.